 Now you just tie the ends of your twine at the top, and your ornament is ready to hang on the tree.

 I like to keep my wood projects protected with a clear matte sealer.
 My favorite as of late is Rust-Oleum Chalked Matte Clear protective topcoat.
+I can usually find this at my local home improvement store.

 I’ve been able to protect many signs and small projects out of one can of matte clear spray.
 I feel much more confident giving a gift that I know is going to stand the test of time.